dalehamel/mctop-tool-example/docs/00100-hotkeys.md

 ## mctop

-The `mctop` tool was originally developed by etsy [@etsy-mctop], who wrote an informative blog post [mctop-blog-post ]on the topic that originally drove them to develop the tool.
+The `mctop` tool was originally developed by etsy [@etsy-mctop], and the author wrote an informative blog post [@mctop-blog-post] on the topic that originally the motivations that dove them to develop the tool.
 This concept was developed further by tumbler in a similar tool, `memkeys` [@tumblr-memkeys].

-These tools both produced a top-like interface focussing on memcached key access, with primitive abilities to sort each column.
-Detecting hot keys can inform application decisions on how to utilize caching patterns under load.
+These tools both produced a top-like interface focussing on memcached key access, with basic abilities to sort the data by column.
+Awareness of hot keys can inform application decisions of how best to to utilize caching patterns under heavy load.

 This is a screen capture of the redeveloped `mctop` built on eBPF and USDT
 tracing: